Lake Chevy helped make these videos

 Do you ever get into your friend's car and notice a bad smell?
 A dirty cabin air filter could be the culprit1999 Cadillac Catera 3.0L V6

 Replacing a dirty air filter can improve gas mileage by up to 4%.
 Isn't efficiency great?1999 Cadillac Catera 3.0L V6

-Don't be the guy with your third brake light burnt out1999 Cadillac Catera 3.0L V6
+Don't be caught in the fog with burnt out fog light bulbs1999 Cadillac Catera 3.0L V6